focus-editor/focus/LOG.md

     - Open project config (only if project is active)
     - New project
     - Switch project

+- Line wrap:
     - Sticky viewport
         - When editing with multiple cursors it makes sense to adjust the glue point even for the current buffer
-- Line wrap:
-    - Sticky viewport before that!
     - Implement wrapping for buffer
     - Have a maximum allowed line length (then force a line wrap, but with a possibility to disable and face the consequences)
     - Inspect all places where we use line_starts and consider using real_line_starts (with a switch?)